ShafkatShishir/EduScamSense/paper/PAPER_OUTLINE.md

 ## Required platform disclaimer (cite in paper + app)
 > EduScamSense is an educational and awareness-support platform.
 Its classifications, scores, and recommendations may be incorrect and should not replace independent verification, institutional cybersecurity procedures, or professional security advice.
 The voice-cloning and deepfake components provide awareness training only and do not technically detect manipulated audio or video.

-**Wording rule:** use "AI-enabled scams," never "AI-powered scam-detection system."
-Confidence output must read *"The model estimates that this message may be phishing.
-Verify the sender and request independently before taking action."* — never *"This message is definitely phishing."*